Team1-3308-Fall2023/3308-Project-Team_1/README.md

     2. **Sprint backlog:** “The list of requirements and associated tasks in a given sprint (aka iterations sprints)”<br>
     3. **Burndown charts:** “Visual representations of the progress within a sprint and within the project as a whole.”<br>
     4. **Shippable functionality:** “The usable product that meets the customer’s business goals”<br><br>
-*The outline of the scrum dev method was gathered from ”Agile for Dummies”, and the specifics were filled in by the team.*<br><br>
+*The outline of the scrum dev method was gathered from ”Agile for Dummies”, and the specifics were filled in by the team*<br><br>
-- Project Tracking Software link (Trello is most common)??? <br>
+- Project Tracking Software link: <br>
 > https://trello.com/b/EIXK6cRo/recipe-holder-3308?utm_source=eval-email&utm_medium=email&utm_campaign=board-invite <br>

 [Make sure to add access for the instructor(s)]<br>